New Mexico Oilfield Accident Attorneys

 That’s why workers call our Albuquerque oilfield accident lawyers.

-Our firm helps families after oilfield accidents across the nation, including at sea and on land:
+Our Albuquerque personal injury firm helps after oilfield accidents across the nation, including at sea and on land:

 • Land Rig Explosions: Land-based oil rigs are packed with flammable fuels, pressurized equipment, and ignition sources.
 When companies fail to enforce proper safety checks or skimp on maintenance, these rigs can explode with devastating force—killing or maiming numerous crew members in seconds.